garotm/RunOn/PROJECT_GOAL.md

     *   Use the Google Calendar API (via the `google-api-python-client` library) to create the event on the user's calendar.
     *   Ensure the function interacts correctly with the Google Sign-In flow (using the verified user's credentials).

-6. Database Removal:
+5. Database Removal:
     *   Remove or comment out any code related to the SQLite database (in `database.py` and any references to it in other files).
 We are not using a database for the MVP.

-7. Environment Variables:
+6. Environment Variables:
     *   Make sure the code uses the following environment variables:
         *   `RUNON_CLIENT_ID`
         *   `RUNON_API_KEY`
         *   `RUNON_SEARCH_ENGINE_ID`

-8. Error Handling:
+7. Error Handling:
     *   Implement appropriate error handling in each function (e.g., for invalid tokens, API errors, network issues).
     *   Ensure that all linting and coverage tests pass.

-9. Testing:
+8. Testing:
     *   It is okay to comment out or remove tests that are no longer relevant due to database removal or other changes.
 We will write new tests later.
     *   Ensure that all remaining or newly created linting and coverage tests pass.

+9. General:
+    *   Please implement all changes to ensure the backend remains runnable locally using `uvicorn`.
+    *   Maintain the requirement that all code be imported into the Android Studio application for final emulation and deployment to the Google Play Store.

 10. Documentation:
      *  Amend or create new, comprehensive documentation in the existing WIKI - https://github.com/fleXRPL/RunOn/wiki